HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-09-04-From-Academia-to-Data-Science.md

 After all, a proof is very similar to a program.

 The bad news is: It's a huge mess.
-Approaching programming from first principles (Touring Machines, Lambda Calculus) is a rabbit hole with no end.
+Approaching programming from first principles (Turing Machines, Lambda Calculus) is a rabbit hole with no end.
 In practice you will have to deal with large piles of undocumented code, that surfaces subtle bugs in the worst possible moments.

 The only thing that really helps is exercise.